 FERPA further allows student education records to be released to individuals or organizations performing research on behalf of, or in cooperation with, the university.
 When education records are released for research purposes, FERPA requires the university and its research partners to implement procedures to safeguard their confidentiality.
 In addition, records released for research must be returned or destroyed when the research is completed, and research findings may not be presented in a manner that makes it possible to identify confidential data from an individual’s education record.
 Central Washington University releases information from student education records to outside researchers only under the conditions specified by FERPA and only to those that agree in writing to safeguard the confidential information contained therein.

-Requests for restrictions of directory information will be honored until the student removes the FERPA/Directory Restriction from Safari.
+Requests for restrictions of directory information will be honored until the student removes the FERPA/Directory Restriction from MyCWU.

 With the FERPA restriction in force, you must come in person with picture identification before any CWU office can release any information.
 If you call a CWU office you will not be provided any information over the phone.
 CWU employees will only be able to respond, "We do not have any information available".
 In addition, if you make the CWU honor roll, your name cannot be published on the web or in your hometown newspaper.

 FERPA provides students with the right to inspect and review information contained in their education records, to challenge the content and accuracy of those records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if they disagree with the decisions of the hearing panel.
-The Vice President for Student Affairs and Enrollment Management has been designated by Central Washington University to establish procedures by which students may review their education records.
+The Dean of Student Success has been designated by Central Washington University to establish procedures by which students may review their education records.

 Students wishing to review their education records should submit a written request, clearly specifying the records of interest, to the official responsible for maintaining those records.
-The office of the Vice President for Student Affairs and Enrollment Management will assist in identifying the appropriate official.
+The office of the Dean of Student Success will assist in identifying the appropriate official.
 The responsible official will then make arrangements for the student to inspect the records within forty-five days of the request, and will notify the student of the time and place of inspection.
-The office of the Vice President for Student Affairs and Enrollment Management is located in Bouillon Hall, 204 on the Ellensburg Campus.
+The office of the Dean of Student Success is located in Bouillon Hall, 204 on the Ellensburg Campus.
 You may contact them by phone at 509-963-1515.

 Students may have copies made of their records with certain exceptions (e.g., students may not have a copy of academic records for which a financial “hold” exists, or a transcript of an original or source document produced by another institution or by a person not employed by CWU).
 Copies will be made at the student’s expense at prevailing rates, which are listed in the office of Registrar Services in Mitchell Hall at the Ellensburg campus.